Who's That Chick?: Critical reception

 Robert Copsey of Digital Spy described the collaboration as one of the more confusing releases of 2010, due to how the song was connected to three different projects, including the Dorito's campaign and both Guetta's and Rihanna's albums.
 Copsey praised Guetta's ability to provide a "proper dance-pop stonker" and was complimentary of its composition.
 He concluded his reviewing with "It's a good job, then, that bopping along to this – and warming yourself up in the process – is pretty much impossible to resist."
 A reviewer for Popjustice was divided on the song's lyrics; though he found the line "beating like a disco drum" fantastic, he remained unconvinced by the line, "who's that chick", which he labelled as being stupid.
-Becky Bain for Idolator praised the song for not sounding as "generic" as Katy Perry's releases "California Gurls" and "Teenage Dream" (2010).
+Becky Bain for Idolator criticized the song for sounding "generic" and compared it to Katy Perry's releases "California Gurls" and "Teenage Dream" (2010).
 Tom Byron for The Vine compared the song to Australian singer Guy Sebastian's "Who's That Girl" (2010) and Madonna's "Who's That Girl" (1987).